Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Methods

 \item If it is considered as inactive, the inequality is dropped and the corresponding dual variable is set to be equal to 0.
-In the general formulation of the bilevel program, for g inactive, we would replace Equations \eqref{cc3} to \eqref{cc4} with:
+In the general formulation of the bilevel program, for g inactive, we would replace Equations~\eqref{cc3}~and~\eqref{cc4} with:

 \end{itemize} As a consequence, the binary variables are completely removed from the formulation and the bilevel problem is now an LP.
 Inequality constraints are also removed.
-Big-$M$ constants are not necessary anymore, which is also a considerable advantage of our approach over the traditional one.
-This will be discussed in Section \ref{sec:case}.

-Note that we still have the equalities \ref{milp_ls}-\ref{milp_lref} associated with the Lagrangian derivatives in the new formulation.
-In general, for a nondegenerative LP it would be possible to simply replace the lower-level problem with its active constraints, without having to formulate any Lagrangian, as in \cite{chen2020learning}.
-However, as the duals of the lower-level problem intervene in the objective function \ref{milp_obj}, this cannot be applied to our problem.
+Note that we still have the equalities~\eqref{milp_ls}~to~\eqref{milp_lref} associated with the Lagrangian derivatives in the new formulation.
+In general, for a nondegenerated LP it is possible to simply replace the lower-level problem with its active constraints, without having to formulate any Lagrangian, as in~\cite{chen2020learning}.
+However, the chosen problem could be degenerated, and moreover, as the duals of the lower-level problem intervene in the objective function~\eqref{milp_obj}, this cannot be applied here.

-In the cases where several active sets are returned by the DT(s), several LPs are solved and compared in terms of value of the objective function, to keep the best one only. \paragraph{Method VarLower} In the method VarLower, there are $\text{n}_\text{V}$ decision trees to be applied, one per interval of $c_S$ as illustrated in the online part of Figure \ref{fig:meth2}.
+In the cases where several active sets are returned by the DT(s), several LPs are solved and compared in terms of value of the objective function, to keep the best one only. \paragraph{Method VarLower} In the method \textit{VarLower}, there are $\text{n}_\text{V}$ decision trees to be applied, one per interval of $c^\text{S}$ as illustrated in the online part of Figure~\ref{fig:meth2}.
 As a result, $\text{n}_\text{V}$ sets of active constraints are returned.
 The bilevel problem, reformulated as an LP with the corresponding active constraints only, is solved $\text{n}_\text{V}$ times.

-\paragraph{Method AllSets} With AllSets, one DT is applied, and the output is a set of $\text{n}_\text{A}$ active sets. $\text{n}_\text{A}$ different versions of the reduced bilevel are solved and the best result is identified.
-This is shown in the online part of Figure \ref{fig:meth3}.
+\paragraph{Method AllSets} With \textit{AllSets}, one DT is applied, and the output is a set of $\text{n}_\text{A}$ active sets. $\text{n}_\text{A}$ different versions of the reduced bilevel are solved and the best result is identified.
+This is shown in the online part of Figure~\ref{fig:meth3}.

-\paragraph{Method BestSet} In the method BestSet, one DT is applied, returning one active set.
+\paragraph{Method BestSet} In the method \textit{BestSet}, one DT is applied, returning one active set.
 Only one reduced bilevel problem is solved in this case.